dbaltor/map-test/README.md

 *Cloud URL:
 ===========

-<a href="https://secure-atoll-96979.herokuapp.com/" target="_blank">Running on Heroku</a>
+None

 *Architectural decisions:
 =========================
-1) Event-driven architecture (EDA) chosen rather than one-thread-per-connection.
-I have opted for implementing this sample application using Node.js because all that must be done is handling data streams.
-For such I/O-bound scenarios, I believe an EDA will be more scalable whilst lightweight.
+1) I have chosen an event-driven, non-blocking I/O model rather than one-thread-per-connection to implement this sample application in Node.js.
+For such an I/O-bound use case, I believe Node.js asynchronous programming model will be more scalable despite being lightweight.

 2) Push notifications using WebSockets.
 I believe only WebSockets (or Server-Sent Events) are viable options to meet the required UI update rate.